temporalio/documentation/docs/concept-workflows.md

 Workflow Id is assigned by a client when starting a Workflow.
 It is usually a business level Id like customer Id or order Id.

-Temporal guarantees that there could be only one Workflow (across all Workflow types) with a given Id open per [namespace](/docs/glossary/#namespace) at any time.
+Temporal guarantees that there will only be one Workflow (across all Workflow types) with a given Id open per [namespace](/docs/glossary/#namespace) at any time.
 An attempt to start a Workflow with the same Id is going to fail with `WorkflowExecutionAlreadyStarted` error.

 An attempt to start a Workflow if there is a completed Workflow with the same Id depends on a `WorkflowIdReusePolicy` option: